artemwolf/jquery-mimage/README.md

 onresize
 --------
-Function to checkout working.
-Bind changing of srcs to the window.resize event.
+Function to check that plugin works.
+Binds changing of srcs to the window.resize event.

 loader
 ------
 If set to "true" automatically adds the loader to all selected images. (sic!)
-If "loaderImg" wasn't set it will not work.
-To preload loader put this code in the &lt;head>:
+If "loaderImg" wasn't set this will not work.
+To preload loader (to show it first) put this code in the &lt;head>:
 <pre>&lt;script>var a=new Image();a.src="%pathToYourImage%"&lt;/script></pre>
+And all your scripts at the end of the html.

 loaderImg
 ---------